zamweis/streetsouls-public/README.md

 # Streetsouls Website - Alpha Version

-This repository serves as a demonstration of my experience and capabilities in web development using various technologies.
-It showcases an early alpha version of a web platform that is under active development and primarily intended as a proof-of-concept.
+This repository serves as a demonstration of my early experience and capabilities in web development using various technologies.
+Originally created as my first attempt to build a website many years ago, this project represents the foundation of my learning journey in web development.
+It showcases an alpha version of a web platform that is under active development and primarily intended as a proof-of-concept.

 Please note that several components and features, including a custom-built minimal CMS, have been intentionally omitted from this repository due to security and privacy considerations.

 ## Project Overview

-The **Streetsouls Website** is a project created to illustrate my proficiency in a range of web development technologies, including front-end and back-end frameworks.
-The website is currently in its alpha stage, and the focus is on establishing a solid technical foundation rather than delivering a fully functional product.
+The **Streetsouls Website** project was initially developed as a personal exercise to explore different web technologies and frameworks.
+While it served as a valuable learning experience, the current version is more focused on demonstrating technical proficiency rather than delivering a fully functional product.
+This project highlights my familiarity with both front-end and back-end development.

 ### Purpose

 The purpose of this repository is to:

-- Demonstrate my experience in building websites and web applications.
+- Illustrate my experience in building websites and web applications.
-- Highlight my familiarity with various coding languages, frameworks, and libraries.
+- Showcase my knowledge of various coding languages, frameworks, and libraries.
 - Serve as an example of the development process I employ for creating scalable and maintainable code.

 ## Technologies Used